 All international projects are approximately two-weeks in duration, including travel.

-Our Costa Rican Rainforest Project is located at a biological research station on the Osa Peninsula in a mature rainforest on the Pacific Ocean.
-The Osa Peninsula is one of the most biological diverse places on earth and is under increasing pressure from proposed national transportation and hydroelectric infrastructure projects, industrial agriculture, illegal resource extraction, human encroachment, climate change, pollution, and deforestation.
+Our Selva-Mar Project, which translates into “Rainforest Sea” in Spanish, is located at a biological research station on the Osa Peninsula in a mature rainforest on the Pacific Ocean.
+The Osa Peninsula and surrounding marine environment is one of the most biological diverse places on earth and is under increasing pressure from proposed national transportation and hydroelectric infrastructure projects, industrial agriculture, illegal resource extraction, human encroachment, climate change, pollution, and deforestation.
 Huge strides have been made to help protect this important ecological corridor and students will work alongside and learn from researchers and scientists as they continue that progress.

 During down time students can read, relax, go on guided nature hikes, play games, cool off in the nearby river, or simply enjoy the natural beauty of the rainforest.

-By participating in this project students will gain a better understanding and experience in rainforest ecosystems and conservation, deforestation, restoration, biology, ocean and sea turtle conservation, wildlife research, regenerative farming, rare and endemic trees, and more.
+By participating in this project students will gain a better understanding and experience in rainforest and marine ecosystems and conservation, deforestation, restoration, biology, ocean and sea turtle conservation, wildlife research, regenerative farming, rare and endemic trees, and more.

 Accommodation